 On November 18, 2014, the City Council adopted the Housing Impact Fee Resolution establishing the AHIF program.
-Under the Housing Impact Fee Resolution, Developers of new rental housing developments of three (3) to nineteen (19)2 apartments are required to pay an impact fee per net rentable square foot.
-Revenue from the AHIF is intended to be used to increase the supply of affordable housing for extremely low-, very low-, low- and moderate-income households including acquisition, financing, construction, and development of residential units and any necessary and reasonable costs for administering the AHIF fund.
+Under the Housing Impact Fee Resolution, Developers of new rental housing developments of three to nineteen apartments are required to pay an impact fee per net rentable square foot.
+Revenue from the AHIF must be used to increase the supply of affordable housing for extremely low-, very low-, low- and moderate-income households including acquisition, financing, construction, and development of residential units and any necessary and reasonable costs for administering the AHIF fund.
 The Housing Impact Fee Resolution included an expenditure plan.
 That expenditure plan provided a list of proposed affordable housing projects as examples of the types of rental housing developments that could be funded with Housing Impact Fee revenues.
 In August 2018, the Housing Department issued a \$100 million Notice of Funding Availability (NOFA), stating the City's intent to fund affordable housing developments that meet the City's priorities.
 Attachment A is a list of potential developments resulting from the NOFA process.
-These projects have been added to the Expenditure Plan for the AHIF Funds.
+These projects will be eligible for AHIF Funds consistent with the expenditure plan.

 As required by law, the AHIF is segregated from the General Fund and accounted for in special revenue funds, which earn interest.
-These funds, including interest, must be held for the purpose for which the fees are collected (Section 66001).3 The revenues from the AHIF are held in a Housing Impact Fee Fund reserve in the Multi-Source Housing Fund.
+These funds, including interest, must be held for the purpose for which the fees are collected (Section 66001).
+The revenues from the AHIF are held in a Housing Impact Fee Fund reserve in the Multi-Source Housing Fund.
+As part of the 2019-2020 Budget process the City created a separate internal tracking fund to account for the Housing Impact Fees.